JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/15-Class 15 - CSS Basics 2/Css-Basics-2.md

 ### Topics Covered:

-Certainly, I'll keep the topics in the original order as you requested:

 1. **Which Is The Best Way To Write CSS And Why (inline, internal, or external)?**
 2. **What Do You Mean By Selectors In CSS?**
 3. **Purpose Of Selectors**